Skawa

 Skawa has its source in the Spytkowice Pass, at the height of 700 m above sea level.
-Since it is a mountain river and causes frequent floodings, its regulation has for years been a priority.
+Since it is a mountain river and causes frequent floodings, its regulation has been a priority for years.
 Construction of a dam at a village of Świnna Poręba is to be completed by 2014.
 A reservoir will be created, which will prevent future floods, and which will serve as a source of drinking water for the local population.
 Skawa flows into the Vistula near the village of Smolice.